Auditory Imagery

 The mental experience of thoughts, self-reflection, and personal feelings or experiences.

-The spontaneous generation of intuitive or instinctive knowledge, without deliberate effort or reason.
+The spontaneous generation of intuitive or instinctive knowledge, without effort or reason.

 The mental simulation of movement and bodily actions without physical execution.